Akane Moriyama / Luca Vanello

 Akane Moriyama’s installation occupies the entire front room, creating a series of spaces in which visitors pass through to reach the back room.
 Through layers of partly transparent, hanging silk we fade in and out of view to each other, as different parts of the rooms become visible and invisible to us.
 The thin threads barely hold the blue and yellow dye, also fading from bottom to top, creating the illusion of weight where there is hardly none.
 Moriyama’s intervention is simultaneously massive and light, filling and splitting large chunks of the architectural space in the softest manner.
 The textile is barely there in terms of mass, yet creates remarkable difference in our experience of the space.

 Luca Vanello presents new works that deal with fading life and intimacies, using material and narratives from hospices in Berlin.
 A digital image of a charged site of the hospice has been altered by inserting text in its binary code and printed directly on an entire wall, before being partly sanded down.
-On the floor, a composition of yellow, zincked structures function as containers for bleached, white plants.
-The bleach has erased the chlorophyll from the leaves, but the energy is still preserved in them, in this way pausing a moment in their cycle.
+On the floor, a composition of yellow, zincked structures function as containers for manipulated, white plants.
+The solution used to process the plants has erased the chlorophyll from the leaves, but the energy is still preserved in them, in this way pausing a moment in their cycle.
 The wall image and the various objects have all gone through a process of transformation and insertion into a new context, finding themselves in a state of limbo, frozen in a transformational state between two places.